redis/redis-doc/topics/transactions.md

 append only file that will remove the partial transaction so that the server can start again.

-Redis 2.2 allows for an extra guarantee to the above two, in the form of optimistic locking in a way very similar to a check-and-set (CAS) operation.
+Starting with version 2.2, Redis allows for an extra guarantee to the above two, in the form of optimistic locking in a way very similar to a check-and-set (CAS) operation.
 This is documented [later](#cas) on this page.

 ## Usage